 Jet Charter Card Providers and Pricing

 With a large number of operators providing charter cards here are some of the most popular ones.
 Air Partner provides a deposit based card.
 Simply choose your cabin size and flight hours, and fixed hourly rates will be debited from your account balance.
-Sentient Jet offers cards in four aircraft sizes and two age classes, all of which lock in rates, and pricing starts at $124,825.
-Delta Private Jets, Velocity JetCard and Magellan Jets are three other leading providers.
+Sentient Jet offers cards in four aircraft sizes, all of which lock in rates, and pricing starts at $174,000. flyExclusive, Velocity JetCard and Magellan Jets are three other leading providers.
 Higher deposits provide additional benefits such as lower fixed hourly rates and lower minimum flight hours per day.

 Advantages and Disadvantages

-Disadvantages include the average age of charter aircraft, which are usually older than those in fractional fleets.
+Disadvantages include the average age of charter aircraft, which are usually older than those in fractional and closed fleets.
 Another is the variable service standards and security features prevalent in the charter fleet.
-These disadvantages arise from some charter card providers bargaining for low charter rates from charter plane companies.
+These disadvantages arise from some charter card providers bargaining for low charter rates from charter plane operators.

 Security and Safety

-Money that you put down for your card usually goes into an escrow account.
+Money that you put down for your card may go into an escrow account.
 Be sure to ask about the details on this and how money can be drawn down from this account as you travel.

 Who Should Use One